yagdali/PostgreSQL_Flask_Test/README.md

-HW3 Nhu Phan & Yagdali Rivas

-Example 4: This project shows how we can connect PostgreSQL with flask and show SELECT results in a HTML table.
+This project shows how we can connect PostgreSQL with flask and show SELECT results in a HTML table.

 ## Quick Start
 ### Local Test Setup